bewe37/4461-Team-1/docs/Deliverable2/DEL2B_Proposal/Team01_ProjectProposal.md

 **Section 1:**

-The chosen phenomenon of our group is the fabrication of Echo Chambers created from interactions between bots on centralized social networking apps, focusing on how bots will abuse the discussions of current real-world events such as natural disasters.
+The chosen phenomenon of our group is the fabrication of Echo Chambers created from interactions between bots on X, focusing on how bots will abuse the discussions of current real-world disasters.
-One of the key dynamics we would like to hone in on is between the users and social media platforms, from the perspective of a user, who expects to use a platform to learn about ongoing situations and news in the world.
+One of the key dynamics we would like to hone in on is between the users and X, from the perspective of a user, who expects to use a platform to receive the latest updates on disasters in the world.
 Instead, users encounter bots who often have alternative objectives when pushing certain posts and messages.
 These bots often consist of content creators and amplifiers that promote disinformation about specific events, but they can occasionally be looking to share factual information.
 This results in knowledge being skewed, as users on the platform are disinformed and segregated into different groups based on their beliefs.
-This gives the impression that certain groups on a platform are larger or more influential than they are and creates a large active social media presence for them, ultimately creating an artificial consensus to manipulate public discourse.
+This gives the impression that certain groups on a platform are larger or more influential than they are and creates a large active presence on X for them, ultimately creating an artificial consensus to manipulate public discourse.
-When the social media platform becomes saturated with discussion on topics unrelated to what the user is looking for, or if the discussion involves misinformation, users who disagree with the topics or recognize the inaccuracy or manipulation of information spread by the bots may choose to leave.
+When X becomes saturated with discussion on topics unrelated to what the user is looking for, or if the discussion involves misinformation, users who disagree with the topics or recognize the inaccuracy or manipulation of information spread by the bots may choose to leave.
-This topic is relevant in today's digital age, as social networking apps have made news more accessible, allowing anyone to post updates on ongoing events at any time, regardless of their credentials or sources.
+This topic is relevant in today's digital age, as X has made news more accessible, allowing anyone to post updates on ongoing events at any time, regardless of their credentials or sources.
 However, in some cases users fail to recognize the credibility of these posts and the bias that may be held by the poster, resulting in users becoming disinformed and feeding into the echo chamber by misinforming others.
 Accordingly, we aim to explore how AI bots cluster together to spread disinformation and how this ripple effect shapes the media ecosystem over time.

 **Section 2:**